Avi-Kenny/SimEngine/docs/docs/function-reference/run_on_cluster.md

 <tr style="vertical-align: top;"><td><span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>first</span></td>
 <td>
 <p>Code to run at the start of a simulation.
 This should be a block
-of code enclosed by curly braces  that that creates a simulation object.
+of code enclosed by curly braces  that creates a simulation object.
 Put everything you need in the simulation object, since global variables declared in this block will not be available when the 'main' and 'last' code blocks run.</p>
 </td></tr>
 <tr style="vertical-align: top;"><td><span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>main</span></td>
 <td>
 <p>Code that will run for every simulation replicate.
 This should be
-a block of code enclosed by curly braces  that includes a call to
-<span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>run</span>.
-This code block will have access to the simulation
-object you created in the 'first' code block, but any changes made here to the simulation object will not be saved.</p>
+a block of code enclosed by curly braces , and will almost always contain only a single call to the <span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>run</span>) function.
+This code block will have access to the simulation object you created in the 'first' code block, but any changes made here to the simulation object will not be saved.</p>
 </td></tr>
 <tr style="vertical-align: top;"><td><span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>last</span></td>
 <td>